mcttn22/cmp-synoptic-project/README.md

       - Type and open "Edit the system environment variables" into the Windows search bar
       - Click "Environment Variables" at the bottom
       - Select the Path variable in the System variables table and click "Edit"
+      - Click "New" then paste the installation directory of OpenSSL from earlier (Most likely "C:\Program Files\OpenSSL-Win64\bin\")
       - Click "New" then paste the installation directory of PostgreSQL from earlier (Most likely "C:\Program Files\PostgreSQL\17\bin\")
-      - Click "New" then paste the installation directory of OpenSSL from earlier (Most likely "C:\Program Files\OpenSSL-Win64\bin\")
       - Click "New" then browse to find the location of the bin folder inside where we extracted Maven to in "C:\Program Files\Maven\"
       - Select "OK" to close the system environment variables editor windows

 2. Create a personal access token:
-    - Go to profile picture -> Settings -> Developer Settings -> Personal access tokens -> Tokens (classic) -> Generate new token -> Generate new token (classic)
+    - On GitHub, go to profile picture -> Settings -> Developer Settings -> Personal access tokens -> Tokens (classic) -> Generate new token -> Generate new token (classic)
     - Enter a note to remember it (eg: "repo")
     - Select the repo checkbox
     - Save the token with a password manager